 Who is Rajen Devadason?

-Rajen has written or co-written 10 books; he currently writes the weekly financial planning column for the New Sunday Times and the Christian financial planning column for Asia Beacon magazine.
-Rajen's professional services are sought after by English-speaking business owners, professionals and executives who wish to wisely prepare for retirement through domestic and global diversification, and to attain other major financial goals such as funding their children's tertiary education stints, succeeding at general wealth accumulation and - for seriously ambitious individuals - attaining Financial Freedom.
+Rajen has written or co-written 10 books; he currently writes the weekly financial planning column for the New Sunday Times.
+For many years he also wrote the Christian financial planning column for Asian Beacon magazine.
+Rajen's one-on-one professional services are sought after by English-speaking business owners, professionals and executives who wish to wisely prepare for retirement through domestic and global diversification, and to attain other major financial goals such as funding their children's tertiary education stints, succeeding at general wealth accumulation and - for seriously ambitious individuals - attaining Financial Freedom.

-Rajen's burning mission in life is to help high achievers take better care of their time, money, talent, and other resources, so they regain a sense of firm control over their lives.
+Rajen's burning mission in life is to help high achievers take better care of their time, money, talent, and other resources, to help them regain a sense of firm control over their lives.

 As CEO of RD WealthCreation and RD Book Projects, Rajen's work involves consultancy, writing and professional speaking.